elado/kaching/README.md

 	user.likes_count             # => 1

-The first time `has_like?` is hit, it collects all IDs of likes items and stores them in cache.
+The first time `has_like?` is called, it collects all IDs of likes items and stores them in cache.

 The second time just asks the cache, and every creation/deletion of an item updates the cache.